 So, dig out your woollies and embrace the elements to find your cwtch this winter, a warming Welsh hug for the soul…

 A cwtch under the stars

 Embrace the long nights on a magical stargazing break in the Cambrian Mountains – home to some of the darkest skies in the UK.
 Hit the road by night to take in the 50-mile Astro Driving Trail which tours the very best Dark Sky Discovery Sites such as the breath taking Llyn Brianne Reservoir.
-Your nearby base is Brynglas Cottage in the village of Brynglas, as cute a button 19th century stone cottage overlooking the river Towy full of period charm and a roaring fire to warm up in front of after your explorations.
-By day, walk to the waterfall at Cwm Rhaeadr then linger over steaming Welsh cawl (a cwtch in a bowl!) at the nearby Neuadd Arms, or sample some Welsh alms and cider your local, The Royal Oak Inn, in the village of Rhandirmwyn.
+Your nearby base is Brynglas Cottage in the village of Rhandirmwyn, as cute a button 19th century stone cottage overlooking the river Towy full of period charm and a roaring fire to warm up in front of after your explorations.
+By day, walk to the waterfall at Cwm Rhaeadr then linger over steaming Welsh cawl (a cwtch in a bowl!) at the nearby Neuadd Arms, or sample some Welsh alms and cider your local, The Royal Oak Inn.

 A cwtch with a view